The ATOD Prevention Program is a student-centered model focused on decreasing student use of alcohol, tobacco and other drugs.

 The students gain a deeper understanding of the costs and consequences of using substances as adolescents, and an understanding of why it is important to support friends and peers in making healthy and positive choices.
-Over time, their interventions are proven to create a shift in the school norms supporting a zero tolerance of substance use.
+Over time, their interventions are proven to create a shift in the school norms supporting decreased peer acceptance of substance use.

 -Two-day training, available in onsite or virtual format